Bobrac3023/roshan-battleship-proj3/README.md

 ### datetime and timezone configuration details ###

 - The time zone configured for this game is UTC+4 which is Asia/Dubai.
-- The time is displayed in 12 hour format with AM/PM.
+- The time is displayed in with AM/PM.
 - The day of the week is also displayed.

 ![date_time_programiz](readme.doc/date_time_programiz.png)